firebase/flutterfire/packages/firebase_ui_auth/doc/providers/universal-email-sign-in.md

 # Universal email sign in

-Universal email sign in is a flow that allows to resolve connnected auth providers given an email.
+Universal email sign in is a flow that will resolve connected auth providers with a given email.
 This flow is intended to solve the problem where the user doesn't remember which provider was previously used to authenticate.